*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The Sagrada Familia: Add this to your Barcelona must-see list, or die unhappy.

 Are the Sagrada Familia towers worth it?
-Yes, and maybe not.
+Yes.
+If you love cool views.
+And maybe not – if you don’t like heights.
 Here’s how it goes: you ride up via elevator, and come down through spiral steps.
 I’ve done it several times.
 I remember feeling a little nervous, but not over-the-top anxious.
 I took my time.
 If you’re worried, go first thing in the morning or at the end of the day when tower traffic is slowest.
 Buy your tickets online for cheaper rates and to skip the line.
 Be warned that it gets crowded in the summer, so be sure to buy your tickets a few days in advance!
 Which tower?
 Both are great.
 But the Nativity Tower access has better views.
-Book your entrance and Nativity Tower access now
+(Read my tips for going inside the Sagrada Familia here.)

 To NOT visit the Sagrada Familia – or, at the least, see it on the outside – is, to me, the gravest Barcelona tourist sin you can commit.